Alpha-Lipoic Acid

 BY MOUTH:

-- For diabetes and improving symptoms of nerve pain in people with diabetes: 300-1800 mg of alpha-lipoic acid per day.
+- For diabetes and improving concerns of nerve pain in people with diabetes: 300-1800 mg of alpha-lipoic acid per day.

-- For high levels of cholesterol or other fats (lipids) in the blood (hyperlipidemia): 300-1200 mg of alpha-lipoic acid per day for up to 16 weeks.
+- For high levels of lipid balance or other fats (lipids) in the blood (hyperlipidemia): 300-1200 mg of alpha-lipoic acid per day for up to 16 weeks.

 - For obesity: 1800 mg of alpha-lipoic acid per day has been taken for 20 weeks.